 Do you have to use “product” in your hair to keep it manageable and looking good?
 I don’t.
 I win.

-I don’t know how much you pay for those things, but after a lifetime’s worth of haircuts and product, I’m guessing the money you spent could have instead been used to retire early.
+It is irrelevant how much you pay for those things, but after a lifetime’s worth of haircuts and product, I’m guessing the money you spent could have instead been used to retire early.
 Enjoy working until you are 80 hair people!

 3. It will keep you from a horrible death.